 An intersection point for fashion and advocacy, Apolis’ transcontinental resume consists of partnerships with co-ops and businesses in six countries, including Ethiopia and Bangladesh.
 These partners work to turn Apolis’ designs into reality — marketable, wildly popular reality that is then sold across the globe, giving employees the chance to see their handiwork shared and valued in other countries.

 In Apolis’ Market Bag City series, 21 female workers in a Bangladeshi co-op handcraft jute market bags, which are then later distributed throughout other cities.
 The latest location — number 75 — is Willy’s Detroit, where Apolis has also set up its Nomad Market — a traveling installation that features products, films, and stories.

-In a Q&A session, we spoke with Apolis’ brand director and CEO Shea Parton about how the brand’s global outlook will mesh with Willys’ own
+In a Q&A session, we spoke with Apolis’ brand director and CEO Shea Parton about how the brand’s global outlook will mesh with Willys’ own local focus.

 Your Market Bag City series has inspired partnerships with 74 other locations, from Tokyo to Detroit.
 How do these relationships form?

 Overall, we’ve come across a lot of feedback in our industry that [teaches us] to stick to our strengths rather than being in this spot of ‘a mile wide and inch deep.’
 We’ve been blown away that just this simple farmers market bag has become such a huge drive for our business.
 We wanted to figure out more authentic ways to provide this local-global connection, and what that looks like is an exclusive product for our local retailer that gives them this sense of ownership, as well as ways to really feel like they’re investing in their neighborhood with a product that champions their neighborhood.
 And then [there is] a global association to how the product impacts the co-op in rural Bangladesh… It’s, in my opinion, just a really holistic story of how it’s all come together.